telerik/kendo-ui-core/docs/controls/editors/editor/how-to/integration/inline-editor-inside-window.md

 ---
-title: Use Inline Editor inside Windows
+title: Use Inline Editor inside Kendo UI Windows
-page_title: Use Inline Editor inside Windows | Kendo UI Editor
+page_title: Use Inline Editor inside Kendo UI Windows | Kendo UI Editor
 description: "Learn how to use an inline Kendo UI Editor inside a window."
+previous_url: /controls/editors/editor/how-to/inline-editor-inside-window
 slug: howto_use_inline_editor_inside_windows_editor
 ---

-# Use Inline Editor inside Windows
+# Use Inline Editor inside Kendo UI Windows

 The inline Editor uses a popup toolbar, which is placed inside a Kendo UI Window instance.

-When several Kendo UI Window instances are open, the recently focused one always moves on top of all others.
-This may lead to the Editor toolbar being hidden behind the Window instance that holds the Editor itself.
+When several Kendo UI Window instances are open, the most recently focused one always moves on top of all others.
+This might lead to the Editor toolbar being hidden behind the Window instance that holds the Editor itself.

-The example below demonstrates how to handle such a scenario.
-Enforce a fixed `z-index` style to the Window that holds the Editor.
-Use an `!important` clause with the `z-index` style.
+The following example demonstrates how to handle such a scenario by:
+* Enforcing a fixed `z-index` style to the Window that holds the Editor.
+* Using an `!important` clause with the `z-index` style.

 ###### Example